ripienaar/free-for-dev/README.md

   * [layer.com](https://layer.com/) — The full-stack building block for communications
   * [quickblox.com](http://quickblox.com/) — A communication backend for instant messaging, video and voice calling and push notifications
   * [pushbots.com](https://pushbots.com/) — Push notification service.
 Free for up to 1.5 million pushes/month
-  * [dreamfactory.com](http://dreamfactory.com/) — DreamFactory is an Open Source backend platform that provides all of the RESTful services you need to build fantastic mobile and web applications
+  * [dreamfactory.com](http://dreamfactory.com/) — DreamFactory makes an open source REST API backend for mobile, web, and IoT applications.
+DreamFactory can be installed on any server, connected to any SQL or NoSQL database, and used for developing HTML or native mobile applications.
   * [onesignal.com](https://onesignal.com/) — Unlimited free push notifications
   * [getstream.io](https://getstream.io/) — Build scalable news feeds and activity streams in a few hours instead of weeks, free for 3 million feed updates/month
   * [tyk.io](https://tyk.io/) — API management with authentication, quotas, monitoring and analytics.
 Free cloud offering